 Elsewhere, the onscreen keyboard is now available on more display profiles, you can now use a touch screen as a second display, and there’s more than 3GB of new sound content.
 This covers the likes of pianos, rare organs, and 606 drum machine sounds.

-All Bitwig Studio 2 owners can download a 2.2 beta now, with the final version set to be released in October.
-This will be free for Bitwig Studio 2 owners who have an active upgrade plan; there’ll be paid upgrade paths for those who don’t.
+The 2.2 update is available now and free for Bitwig Studio 2 owners who have an active upgrade plan.
+There are paid upgrade paths for those who don’t.

 Find out more on the Bitwig website.